Published August 2019

 Iowa Attorney General opinions regarding fees

 - A school district may not assess fees for items which are necessary or essential to the instruction of a class unless such a fee is specifically authorized by the Code; however, a district may assess fees for school supplies which represent the cost of the item or a reasonable rental fee.
 The cost of items which are necessary or essential to the instruction of a class must be properly characterized as tuition rather than school supplies.
 Examples are art supplies for art classes and chemicals for science classes.
 In contrast, pens and paper used by students to take notes would be properly characterized as school supplies (OAG #93-7-3(L)).

 - All facilities, supplies, and other items which are necessary or essential to instruction must be provided free of charge [except as expressly allowed by Code] in a tuition-free school which is required by law.
 A school district may purchase other supplies and distribute them to students, but they must be provided for free, rented for a reasonable fee, or sold at cost (OAG #79-12-22).

 - Public schools may not charge fees for courses offered as part of their educational program [except as expressly allowed by Code] as such fees constitute tuition.
-Schools may not charge fees for extracurricular activities since no express or necessarily implied statutory authority exists for such fees (OAG #81-8-29).
+Schools may not charge fees for extracurricular activities as no express or necessarily implied statutory authority exists for such fees (OAG #81-8-29).

 - Restrictions on fees related to school supplies are equally applicable to lists of class supplies given to parents to provide.
 If the school district would not have been allowed by law to charge students a fee for the item, then the district cannot require the parents to provide those items either.
 Those items, which are necessary or essential to the instruction of a class, must be provided by the district.
 Examples: paints, crayons, art erasers, scissors, clay or similar supplies used for art instruction.